 As with a lot of noodle soup, the most time-consuming part is making the broth but it’s really worth it.
 Making this broth is not hard, thanks to the combination of fruits and vegetables.

 This broth uses a lot of lemongrass as that’s one of the main ingredients for a flavorful taste.
 Prepare the lemongrass and save the stalk for soup and the white part for the sauce.
 Repeat the same step for leek as well.

 Place all vegetables, fruits, water, and a cube of rock sugar in a pot.
 Bring the mixture to a rolling boil and then lower the heat and simmer for an hour.
 You can also make this broth in an Instant Pot to reduce cooking time.

 Meanwhile, prepare the annatto oil.
 Heat a small pot with oil, then add in the annatto seeds.
 Once the oil turns red, turn off the heat and discard the seeds.

 Using the same oil, prepare the chopped white lemongrass and leek along with the filling ingredients.
-This step is to give the broth the color while season the filling.
+This step is to give the broth the color while seasoning the filling.

 Once the broth is ready, discard the ingredients, and season accordingly.
+I used mushrooms seasoning.
 Then place the cooked ingredients from above back into the broth and cook for another 10 minutes.

 Prepare the noodles as directed and serve warm with the broth and garnish with the suggested herbs and vegetables.